mnot/I-D/binary-structured-headers/draft.md

 A Dictionary Field Value's fields are:

-* Length: The number of octets used to represent the entire Dictionary, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
+* Length: The number of octets used to represent the entire Dictionary, encoded as per {{Section 5.1 of RFC7541}}, with a 5-bit prefix
 * Dictionary Member: one or more Dictionary Member(s)

 ~~~